 A growing virtual marketing tactic is the agent-led video tour.
 This is a digital tour “with a sales agent talking about what makes the house unique, special or perfect for an incoming family . . .
 It’sone thing to view a video that shows an upscale kitchen.
 It’s quite another thing to be able to ask an agent in real time via online video when the chef-quality stove was installed and if the counter is marble, granite or quartz.
 In this case, video isn’t the only medium to deliver a message; an agent can offer additional content via the spoken word.”

 4. Remote Closing May Become the Norm

 Another difference for selling your Riverside house this summer will be the growing number of remote closings (in states that allow them).
 Remote closing allows the closing protocols to be met while reducing risky contact.

 Here’s how remote closing works: “If remote closing is possible, title companies prepare the required documents and mail, and then email or upload them to a portal.
 The title company verifies personal information and identification by video, and the documents are signed electronically.
 Another option is using a mobile notary, who travels to a buyer or seller’s home or workplace to complete the closing to limit in-person contact.”

 5. Partnering With a Good Agent Even More Important

-Finally, selling a house will be different in Los Angeles this summer by virtue of the fact that partnering with a good local real estate agent will be more important than ever.
+Finally, selling a house will be different in Riverside this summer by virtue of the fact that partnering with a good local real estate agent will be more important than ever.
 These professionals will be on top of all the changes and will know how to best help you sell your house.
 A qualified local agent with a good sales track record will know exactly what it takes to make your home stand out and sell in the most effective way.
 Find out today how our agents can help by calling (866) 593 7012 or sending us a message!